Best and Worst Weighted Blankets Reviews

 While researching weighted blankets, I found that there are so many to choose from and so many characteristics to consider that digesting the overwhelming number of options seems like a lot to ask of an already anxious person.
 I found the number of options so difficult to sort through myself that I created a spreadsheet to track the brands and their attributes.
 Amazon alone has over 40 brands of weighted blankets.
 (That's not different versions of weighted blankets.
 That's different manufacturers.
 If you multiply it by the number of versions each has, you're in the hundreds.)

 Note: This post is based on my research.
-It is not intended to replace personalized advice from your own medical professionals.
+It is not intended to replace personalized advice from your own medical professionals or personal research.

 Weighted Blanket Considerations